LeoV31/invoicing/README.md

     python manage.py generate_bills
     ```

-    This command generates bills for the CURRENT YEAR investments based on the predefined strategies(bill_strategies.py).
+    This command generates bills for the current year based on the predefined strategies (see bill_strategies.py).

   - **Generate Cash Calls**: